VaqueraJasher/first-steps/README.md

 My age: 18

-Why I here in GitHub?🐣: Well, learn for get a job in a future (else domine the english )
+Why I here in GitHub?🐣: Well, I wanna learn for get a job in a future (else domine the english )

 Pronouns💫: he/his